U.S. suspends nuclear treaty with Russia, plans to pull out in 6 months

 The deal signed in 1987 by President Reagan and Soviet leader Gorbachev was primarily designed to keep ground-based nuclear weapons out of Europe.

 Russia has been in violation of the Cold War era arms control agreement for more than five years.
-The U.S. gave Russia 60 days to return to compliance in December when Secretary of State Mike Pompeo announced at a NATO Foreign Ministers meeting that Russia was in "material breach" of the treaty.
+The U.S. gave Russia 60 days to return to compliance in December when Pompeo announced at a NATO Foreign Ministers meeting that Russia was in "material breach" of the treaty.

+"We cannot be the only country in the world unilaterally bound by this treaty, or any other," Trump's statement said.

-Trump’s statement Friday said that NATO allies of the U.S. support the decision to withdraw from the agreement “because they understand the threat posed by Russia’s violation and the risks to arms control posed by ignoring treaty violations.”
+The statement added that NATO allies of the U.S. are standing behind the decision to withdraw from the agreement “because they understand the threat posed by Russia’s violation and the risks to arms control posed by ignoring treaty violations.”

+"Allies fully support this action," said a statement from NATO following Trump's announcement.

+"We urge Russia to use the remaining six months to return to full and verifiable compliance to preserve the INF Treaty," the statement said.
+If not, "Russia will bear sole responsibility for the end of the Treaty."

 This is a developing story.
 Check back for updates.